drbob/djrs/README.md

     python djrs_server.py

-Then point your browser at http://127.0.0.0:8000/
+Then point your browser at http://127.0.0.1:8000/

+This is the recommended way of running DjRS!

 Building into a Standalone App
 =============================

-Once you have got the standalone app running, you can *try* and build the standalone app.
+Once you have got the tornado server running, you can *try* and build the standalone app.
 This is still work-in-progress.
 It has been successfully done a couple of times.